-So, I write about vegan cooking and baking for several reasons:
+I also write about vegan cooking and baking for other reasons:

 1) It’s my favorite kind of food, what I love to eat, and what I enjoy cooking and eating.

-2) I’ve never felt better since eating 100% vegan.
+2) The more plants I eat, the better I feel.
 I think everyone could benefit from a more vegan-leaning diet, too.
 We all hear about the incredible benefits of fruits and vegetables, so if I can promote those and help people incorporate them into their diets, what’s wrong with that?